 I am a landlord and my tenant owes a lot of rent.
 Aside from going to court, what else can I do?

-NEW in December: Landlords who own up to 20 rental properties may apply directly to RAFT/ERMA on behalf of eligible tenants.
+Landlords who own up to 20 rental properties may apply directly for rental assistance on behalf of eligible tenants.
 Please visit our page here for more information.

 Click here or call 2-1-1 for more information.